How does compression therapy work?

 However, compression therapy does not change the size and shape of your limb.
 This is important to know because you may be disappointed at the first stage.

 It is not completely understood how compression therapy improves pain and discomfort.
 However, compression therapy is supposed to have an anti-inflammatory effect on the fatty tissue, improves blood circulation, and reduces oxidative stress.
 Therefore, compression therapy probably reduces the pain caused by inflammatory processes and a lack of oxygen in your fatty tissue.

 Compression therapy combined with exercise is even more effective, as exercise has an anti-inflammatory effect as well.
 Especially physical activity in water, like swimming or aqua aerobics, shows an improvement to lipoedema symptoms.

 What type of compression therapy is best for lipoedema?

-Flat-knit compression garments are the preferred garment type for lipoedema treatment: they are more comfortable, seem to be more effective and are especially helpful to adapt to changes in the size of your limb.
-Depending on the extent of your lipoedema, there are different options to wear compression garments, such as stockings, leggings, or pants.
+Flat-knit compression garments are the preferred garment type for lipoedema treatment: they are more comfortable and seem to be more effective.
+Depending on the extent of your lipoedema, there are different options of compression garments, such as stockings, leggings, or pants.
 Your individual condition determines what kind of garment and which compression class is required.

 Compression bandages are usually not used in pure lipoedema patients.
 However, depending on the severity of your symptoms or accompanying lymphoedema, other compression garments or even bandages might be beneficial.